Efficient Rejection Sampling in the Entropy-Optimal Range

 \section{Remarks}

 \paragraph*{Eliminating the Toll Gap}

-The \textit{Amplified Loaded Dice Roller} family of samplers proposed in this work uses an entropy-optimal proposal distribution $\bq_K$ whose probabilities are multiples of $1/2^K$ to rejection sample an arbitrary $m$-type distribution $\bp$.
-It has been shown in \cref{theorem:aldr-2k-toll-two} that this family contains a sampler whose space complexity scales linearithmically with the size of $\bp$ and whose expected entropy cost lies within the entropy-optimal range $[H(\bp), H(\bp)+2)$.
-This property in turn ensures that the toll $\toll{\aldr[\bp,2k]} < 2$ has the same guarantee as an entropy-optimal sampler, for every $\bp$. \Cref{proposition:aldr-large-gap}, however, shows that, for any $\epsilon > 0$, there exists a certain distribution $\bp$ for which the toll gap $\toll{\aldr[\bp,K]} - \toll{\ky[\bp]} > 2 - 2\epsilon$ with respect to an entropy-optimal sampler fails to converge to zero as $K$ grows (\cref{fig:fldr-toll-1669}).
+The \textit{Amplified Loaded Dice Roller} family of samplers proposed in this work uses rejection sampling to target an arbitrary $m$-type distribution $\bp$, by using a proposal distribution $\bq_K$ whose probabilities are multiples of $1/2^K$.
+It has been shown in \cref{theorem:aldr-2k-toll-two} that this family contains a sampler whose space complexity scales linearithmically with the size of $\bp$ and whose entropy cost lies within the entropy-optimal range $[H(\bp), H(\bp)+2)$.
+This property in turn ensures that the toll $\toll{\aldr[\bp,2k]} < 2$ has the same guarantee as the entropy-optimal sampler, for every $\bp$. \Cref{proposition:aldr-large-gap}, however, shows that, for any $\epsilon > 0$, there exists a certain distribution $\bp$ for which the toll gap $\toll{\aldr[\bp,K]} - \toll{\ky[\bp]} > 2 - 2\epsilon$ with respect to the entropy-optimal sampler fails to converge to zero as $K$ grows (\cref{fig:fldr-toll-1669}).
 An open question is whether it is possible to eliminate this entropy-cost gap while retaining linearithmic space complexity.

 \paragraph*{Optimal Amplification Factor}